Teaching Assistant (TA)/Reader Information (MAE)

 2. International students must have passed the Test of Oral English Proficiency (TOEP) prior to submitting a TA application (if they did not graduate from an English speaking University or received less than a 105 on their TOEFL exam).
 Conditional pass does not meet TA qualification.

 3. Registration in at least (12) units is required and applicant must be in good academic standing.
-Students on Academic Probation may be disqualified from holding a TA position.
+Students on Academic Probation may be disqualified from holding a position.

 4. Applicant must meet the employment eligibility requirements listed on the Office of Graduate Studies website: found here.